mesosphere/marathon/docs/docs/networking.md

 ## Networking Modes

 Marathon apps and pods declare `networks` the same way.
-Three modes of networking are supported:
+Three networking modes are supported:

-### `host`:
+### `host` Networking

-An application will share the network namespace of the Mesos agent process, typically the host network namespace.
+In `host` networking, an application shares the network namespace of the Mesos agent process, typically the host network namespace.

-### `container`:
+### `container` Networking

 An application should be allocated its own network namespace and IP address;
 Mesos network isolators are responsible for providing backend support for this.